 When Steven Spielberg first showed John Williams a cut of the film, Williams was so moved he had to take a walk outside for several minutes to collect himself.
 Upon his return, he told Spielberg he deserved a better Composer.
 Spielberg replied, "I know, but they're all dead."

 Steven Spielberg offered the job of director to Roman Polanski.
 Polanski turned it down because the subject was too personal.
 He had lived in the Krakow ghetto until the age of 8, when he escaped on the day of the liquidation.
 His mother later died at the Auschwitz concentration camp.
+After learning this, Spielberg immediately and repeatedly apologized for bringing up such a traumatic memory.
 Polanski would later direct his own film about the Holocaust, The Pianist (2002).

 The original missing list of Schindler's Jews was found in a suitcase together with his written legacy hidden in the attic of Schindler's flat in Hildesheim in 1999.
 Oskar Schindler stayed there during the last few months before his death in 1974.